-The answer to this problem is the cognitive search engine SEMPRIA-Search, a multi-year development effort departing from semantic search.
-By using modern language technology and AI, the search query as well as the underlying documents can be understood on a semantic level.
-Wording and phrasing becomes almost irrelevant, as divergent wording can be countered with knowledge of synonyms, different phrasing with paraphrased data.
-Varied terminology can be met with knowledge of hierarchies and jargon.
+The answer to this problem is the cognitive search engine SEMPRIA-Search.
+It is a development that departs from semantic search.
+SEMPRIA-Search uses modern language technology and AI.
+The search query and the indexed documents are understood on a semantic level.
+Wording and phrasing becomes almost irrelevant, as divergent wording can be countered with knowledge of synonyms (different phrasing can be countered with paraphrased texts).
+Varied terminology is treated with knowledge of hierarchies and jargon.
 SEMPRIA-Search can explain every found match and each inference step.
-Hence, SEMPRIA-Search finds the relevant documents more precisely and more completely and presents the matches in a very comprehensible way.
+SEMPRIA-Search finds the relevant documents more precisely and more completely and presents the matches comprehensibly.